Josh Schwartz: Career

 In 1995, Schwartz attended film school to study screen and television writing at the University of Southern California (USC).
 He became a member of the Pi Kappa Alpha fraternity, as well as president of the chapter, and got to see what it's like "behind the gated communities and big mansions" of Southern California which would later provide fodder for his pilot The O.C.

 While at USC, Schwartz tried out stand-up comedy at a talent show in front of five hundred people but was "disabused of [the] notion very quickly."

 In his sophomore year he wrote an autobiographical screenplay about his senior year in high school called Providence as a homework assignment for school.
 He entered his screenplay into a contest for the prestigious Nicholson Award in Screenwriting, the highest honor awarded to undergraduates, and won.
-Unfortunately, the prize was quickly revoked; to be eligible he had to be in his junior year at the time.
+However, the prize was later revoked; to be eligible he had to be in his junior year at the time.
 Schwartz says "I dropped it in a box – I was a sophomore.
 And I got a call over the summer saying I'd won, and I'd won five thousand dollars.
 I was like, 'This is awesome!'
 Then they called back, like, the next day and said you had to be a junior to enter and not a sophomore, so they were rescinding it.
 I was pretty pissed."
-Nevertheless, with help from connections through his fraternity, he generated interest in Hollywood to buy his screenplay.
-In 1997, Sony's TriStar Pictures bought his first screenplay in a bidding war for a deal guaranteeing $550,000 and worth up to $1 million while he was still a junior in college.
+With help from connections through his fraternity, he generated interest in Hollywood, and in 1997, Sony's TriStar Pictures bought his first screenplay in a bidding war for a deal guaranteeing $550,000 and worth up to $1 million while he was still a junior in college.
 It was never made.

 Schwartz got an agent and subsequently wrote a TV pilot called Brookfield for ABC/Disney while he was still studying at USC.
 It was a boarding school drama about wealthy kids in New England and was his first TV pilot script; it sold only a few months after he had sold his first feature film script.
 Brookfield was produced starring Amy Smart and Eric Balfour but never aired.
 Schwartz then dropped out of USC to work full-time and wrote another pilot called Wall to Wall Records, a drama about working in a music store for Warner Bros.
 TV that was also produced but never aired.

 His writing influences include Cameron Crowe and Woody Allen.